aws-samples/aws-blockchain-node-runners/lib/ethereum/README.md

 **Configure your Node Runners Ethereum - Besu Teku**

 To specify the Ethereum client combination you wish to deploy, create your own copy of `.env` file and edit it using your preferred text editor.
-The contents of your file for a Geth / Lighthouse node deployment is as follows, which uses a sample config from the repository:
+The contents of your file for a Besu / Teku node deployment is as follows, which uses a sample config from the repository:
 ```bash
 # Make sure you are in aws-blockchain-node-runners/lib/ethereum
 cd lib/ethereum